ouyi/ouyi.github.io/_posts/2015-12-14-ansible-downgrade-rpm.md

 layout: post
 title:  "Downgrade RPMs using Ansible"
 date:   2015-12-14 20:48:20 +0000
-category: cicd
+category: "CI/CD"
-tags: [Ansible, CI/CD]
+tags: [ansible, cicd]
 ---

 In a real-world scenario, if a newly deployed RPM does not behave as expected,